Exclusive: Iberdrola hires JPMorgan for asset sales to fund U.S. buy

-Iberdrola, a world leader in wind turbines, joins other European companies, including Germany’s Siemens which has agreed to buy U.S. turbine maker Dresser-Rand, hoping to grow through purchases outside sluggish home markets.
+Iberdrola, a world leader in wind turbines, joins other European companies, including Germany’s Siemens (SIEGn.DE) which has agreed to buy U.S. turbine maker Dresser-Rand DRC.N, hoping to grow through purchases outside sluggish home markets.

 Iberdrola’s earnings suffered in Europe’s economic crisis and from energy reforms in Spain, where new power generation taxes and renewable cuts dented profits.